-Focuses on normal and abnormal swallowing.
+Focuses on normal and disordered swallowing and mealtimes.
 This course involves assessment and management of feeding/swallowing disorders in infants and children, and adults.
 Key issues related to assessment and intervention practices are addressed.
 Clinical assessment and specific intervention techniques are studied in relation to specific dysphagic populations.

 1. Demonstrate awareness of normal swallowing across the lifespan and etiological factors involved in impairments of swallowing